eweltz18/prework/README.md

 ## Deliverables

 1. Copy `README.md` (this file) to a file called `readings.md`.
-Add answers (right after the question text) to questions 4, 5, 6, 7, and 9 from Part I.
+Add answers (right after the question text) to questions 4 and 5 from Part I.
-All answers should be three sentences or less, and none require equations (maybe some multiplication).
+Both answers should be three sentences or fewer, and neither requires equations (maybe some multiplication).
-2. Add solutions to `exercises.py` as described in questions 2, 3, and 8 from
+2. Add solutions to `exercises.py` as described in questions 3 and 6 from
 Part I. You can run tests for each question by running `python exercises.py N` from the command line, replacing `N` with the question number.
 3. Complete Part II in `logistic_regression.py`, and run the model as